A Look At The Differences Between These Two Aggregates

 After limestone, granite is the second most popular rock used for crushed stone.
 It is durable and resistant to acidic water and soil.
 Crushed granite is also a suitable and durable substitute for limestone in concrete.

 Like granite, trap rock is a name for a variety of igneous rocks used in construction.
-However trap rock refers to dark-coloured igneous rock.
+However, trap rock refers to dark-coloured igneous rock.

 Traprock is another common rock used for producing crushed stone.
-Like granite, trap rock is also very durable to abrasion and acidity, and makes for a suitable concrete aggregate.
+Like granite, trap rock is also very durable to abrasion and acidity, and makes for a suitable concrete aggregate,

 Scoria is a vesicular rock, meaning it has voids in it that formed from gas bubbles that were trapped in the rock as it solidified from a melt.
-These voids make scoria and other vesicular rocks weaker, unable to withstand heavy loads.
+These voids make scoria and other vesicular rocks weaker, and unable to withstand heavy loads.
 The voids also make these rocks less durable during freeze-thaw cycles.

 But these voids also make scoria more lightweight.
 And its rough surfaces help it bind well as a concrete aggregate.
 Scoria is an ideal crushed stone for lightweight aggregates, lightweight concrete, and even roofing granules.